 - Set up a deep frying station.
 Deep frying at home is so much easier when you have a dedicated space and routine for it.
 You’ll need a dutch oven, candy thermometer, and metal spider or tongs.
 A dutch oven with high walls works best to regulate even, stable heat and to ensure the oil doesn’t splash over.
 Attach a candy thermometer to accurately gauge the oil temperature.
 A metal spider or tongs makes removal from the hot oil easier.

-- Drain on cooling rack.
-When the chicken has finished cooking, transfer to a cooling rack fitted over a sheep pan.
-The air circulation from the elevated rack keeps chicken crispier than paper towels alone.
-Also, excess oil will drip off.
+- Drain on a cooling rack.
+When the chicken has finished cooking, transfer to a wire rack fitted over a sheep pan.
+The elevated rack’s air circulation keeps the chicken crispier than paper towels alone.
+Excess oil will drip off.

 - Double fry for extra crispy chicken.
 Optional step.
 After the chicken is finished cooking, deep fry a second time for 1-2 minutes.
 This will ensure extra crispy and crunchy fried chicken.